cran/ggstatsplot/README.md

 <img src="man/figures/README-pirateplot-1.png" width="100%" />

-All relevant functions in `ggstatsplot` have a `return` argument which can be used to not only return plots (which is the default), but also to return a `subtitle` or `caption`, which are objects of type `call` and can be used to display statistical details in conjunction with a custom plot and at a custom location.

 # Code coverage

 As the code stands right now, here is the code coverage for all primary